Skip to Content

 This is perfect for parents with children of multiple ages.
 No need to move around with the baby; you can stay put in a place where baby can crawl around safely while your big kids go have their own fun.

-spend a rainy day climbing around the children's museum in portland, maine
+Spend a rainy day climbing around the children's museum in portland, maine

 Exhibits around the museum include a tide pool touch tank, outdoor space with sand and water play, reading nook, space shuttle and fire truck.